alecjacobson/geometry-processing-mesh-reconstruction/README.md

   2. our input points $\P$ all lie perfectly at grid nodes:
   $∃\ \x_{i,j,k} = \p_ℓ$.

-(We will find out these assumptions are not realistic, but let's defer that discussion for now.)
+We will find out these assumptions are not realistic and we will have to relax them (i.e., we **_will not_** make these assumptions in the completion of the tasks).
+However, it will make the following algorithmic description easier on the first pass.

 If our points $\P$ lie at grid points, then our corresponding normals $\N$ also _live_ at grid points.
 This leads to a very simple set of linear equations to